open-AIMS/ltmp_dashboard/README.md

     - reef (individual reef)
     - bioregion (individual bioregion)
     - nrm (individual NRM region)
-    - sector (individual AIMS LTMP sector)
+    - Sectors (individual AIMS LTMP sector)
     - region (individual De'ath Zone)
     - gbr (whole GBR)
 - <DOMAIN_NAME> is the name of the individual reef, bioregion, nrm, sector or region
-- <filename> is the base name for all input and output files `
+- <filename> is the base name for all input and output files
+- --status (true or false) specifies whether a TUI status update should be provided whilst the script is running
+- --refresh_data (true or false) specifies whether the scripts should start by removing any stored intermediate artifacts.
+Typically, this is recommended.
+It ensures that old runs have do way of inadvertently effecting current runs.

+`

-When the parent script is run, a complete set of intermediate (processed) and modelled output datafiles will be created nested under the `data` folder:
+When the parent script (00_main.R) is run, a complete set of intermediate (processed) and modelled output datafiles will be created nested under the `data` folder: